A Brief History of Seattle’s Federal Reserve Bank

 Building History: The Rialto

 1015 Second Avenue was originally home to “The Rialto Building” which housed the first Frederick and Neilson Department Store.
 That store moved Fifth and Pine Street (now the Nordstrom flagship store) and the Rialto building was remodeled and became a serviceman’s club.
-In 1948, the Rialto was demolished in preparation for the construction of the Federal Reserve Building.
+In 1948, the Rialto was demolished in preparation for the construction of the Federal Reserve Bank.

 Building History: How it was Built

 This building’s architectural roots stem from the post World War I era where the belief that cutting-edge science and technology would shape the next generation of architecture.
 The modern style building was built by the architectural firm now known as Naramore, Bain, Brady & Johanson (NBBJ), who in recent years have built Safeco Field and the Bill and Melinda Gates Foundation Headquarters.

 Though the building has been vacant since the bank left in 2008, Martin Selig acquired it in 2015 in an auction.
 Martin’s vision is to maintain the building’s history and carry its legacy into the future.
 His plans include adding additional stories to the building, implementing additional walkways and lighting to the space, and making the rooftop accessible to tenants.

-If you’re interested in learning more about the Federal Reserve Building and Martin Selig Real Estate, visit our website today!
+If you’re interested in learning more about the Federal Reserve Bank and Martin Selig Real Estate, visit our website today!